maksumov/angular-debug-quest/CONTRIBUTING.md

    - Create your own fork of the project
    - Clone it locally

-3. **Create a New Branch**
+3. **Create a new application**

-   - Use a descriptive name for your branch
-   - Example: `feature/add-routing-bug`
+   Run `npm run generate:app` to create an isolated playground for the bug you'd like to add.

+   It'll create 2 folders:

+   - `apps/{name}` with a basic Angular application
+   - `apps/{name}-e2e` with a Playwright e2e test

+   The name is randomly generated to avoid conflicts and not to spoil the learning experience.

 4. **Adding Bugs**
    When contributing new bugs, please ensure they: